lumeland/lume.land/docs/core/processors.md

 ### Remove pages dynamically

-If a processor return `false`, the page is removed from the build process.
-This allows to create a processor to filter only some pages:
+If a processor returns `false`, the page is removed from the build process.
+This allows to creating a processor to filter only some pages:

 ```ts
 // Remove all html pages with the language = "en"